Spacial/awesome-arts/README.md

 - [ProcessingTeachingSketches](https://github.com/jeffThompson/ProcessingTeachingSketches): Teaching sketches created in Processing (and Java)
 - [command](https://github.com/davidbouchard/command): A tiny library for Processing to run external programs and commands from a sketch (and capture their output if needed).
 - [haxademic](https://github.com/cacheflowe/haxademic): A personal toolkit for Java/Processing projects in Eclipse
+- [ppython](https://github.com/Abdur-rahmaanJ/ppython): Implementation of processing.org's processing in pure python.
+No dependency, no import and no run().

 ## Noise